 Cut down into the watermelon flesh around the mouth opening.
-Then cut lines into the watermelon meat from the front and the back and pull out large sections with your hands or a large spoon and put aside in a large bowl.
+Next, cut lines into the watermelon meat from the front and the back and pull out large sections with your hands or a large spoon and set aside in a large bowl.

-Scoop until the cavity is empty, leaving enough layer of pink flesh to look like the inside of a mouth.
+Scoop until the cavity is empty, leaving enough of a layer of pink flesh to look like the inside of a mouth.

 Watermelon flesh removal tips: